 Operations and maintenance relates to costs of operating our Montego Bay Terminal, CHP Plant, Miami Facility and Old Harbour Terminal, exclusive of costs to convert that are reflected in Cost of sales.
-Operations and maintenance for the three months ended March 31, 2020 was \$8,483, which increased \$3,984 from \$4,499 for the three months ended March 31, 2019.
-The increase was primarily a result of higher costs associated with the operations of charter vessels, including a storage vessel for Puerto Rico, of \$2,918 in the three months ended March 31, 2020, as well as other increased operating costs, primarily payroll related expenses of \$828.
-We also incurred operational costs for the CHP Plant for the period after commencement of commercial operations on March 3, 2020 of \$344.
+Operations and maintenance increased \$4,097 and \$8,081 for the three and six months ended June 30, 2020, respectively.
+The increase was primarily a result of higher costs associated with the operations of charter vessels of \$457 and \$3,375, associated with additional vessels deployed, as well as other increased operating costs, primarily logistics and payroll related expenses at our terminals and facilities in the three and six months ended June 30, 2020, respectively.
+We incurred operating costs for the CHP Plant for the period after commencement of commercial operations on March 3, 2020 of \$1,424 and \$1,768 in the three and six months ended June 30, 2020, respectively.